temporalio/sdk-java/temporal-spring-boot-autoconfigure/README.md

 The [Java SDK samples repo](https://github.com/temporalio/samples-java) contains a number of [Spring Boot samples](https://github.com/temporalio/samples-java/tree/main/springboot) that use this module.

+# Support

+Temporal Spring Boot integration is currently in Public Preview.
+Users should expect a mostly stable API, but there may be some documentation or features missing.

 # Connection setup

 The following configuration connects to a locally started Temporal Server